 Levine, D., Toffel, M., & Johnson, M. (2012).
 Randomized government safety inspections reduce worker injuries with no detectable job loss.
 Science, 336(6083), 907-911.

 - The study’s objective was to examine the effect of random OSHA inspections on firms’ injury-related outcomes and performance.

 - To do this, the authors used a regression model to compare changes over time in firms randomly chosen to receive inspections to changes in uninspected firms.

 - The study found that the number of injuries and the cost of injuries declined after OSHA inspected a firm.
 In addition, the study found no evidence that the firms OSHA inspected had lower employment, sales, or credit ratings or were less likely to continue to operate than firms OSHA did not inspect.

 - The quality of causal evidence presented in this study is moderate because the study used a well-conducted nonexperimental design.
 This means we have confidence that the estimated effects are attributable at least in part to OSHA inspections.
 However, other factors not accounted for in the study could also have contributed to the estimated effects.

-OSHA Enforcement Activities and Outcomes
+OSHA Enforcement Activities